December 19, 2020

 Since first opening its doors in 1902, The Book Den has become the go-to place for many Santa Barbara locals.
 But one of the oldest bookstores in California didn’t have the most promising start.
 By 1905, a mere three years after its opening, The Book Den was out of business.
 Luckily, Clarence Fellows Rowell, whose father was the first University of California librarian, took over and saved the library from doom.

 Today, you can find new and used books here that you might not find anywhere else.
 Whether you’re looking for the latest best-selling novel or a rare out-of-print collectors’ item, The Book Den may have your pick.
-For the ideal bookmark or souvenir, purchase postcards designed by local artists on your way out.
+For the ideal bookmark or souvenir, purchase postcards designed by local artists on your way out of this popular used bookstore in California.

 Location: Cold Springs Road, Montecito

-Make sure to call and reserve your spot before heading to this hidden gem in Santa Barbara County.
-Once belonging to opera singer and socialite Madame Ganna Walska, the 37-acre botanic garden is worth the adventure.
+Make sure to call and reserve your spot before heading to this Santa Barbara attraction.
+Once belonging to an opera singer and socialite Madame Ganna Walska, the 37-acre botanic garden is worth the adventure.
 Walska had initially purchased the estate with her sixth husband; it was named Tibetland.
 After the divorce and becoming inspired by the Indian lotus growing in the pond, Walska renamed this gem Lotusland.

-A butterfly garden, cactus garden, exotic plants, and much more can be found here—Ganna Walska Lotusland is definitely a hidden paradise on the Central Coast and a unique Santa Barbara experience.
+A butterfly garden, cactus garden, exotic plants, and much more can be found here — Ganna Walska Lotusland is definitely a hidden paradise on the Central Coast, and visiting it is a unique Santa Barbara experience.
 Make your reservation with a tour guide; you’ll explore 20 miniature gardens, each with its own theme and distinct vision.
-You’ll also have the chance to witness several other species of plants found only in Lotusland.
+You’ll also have the chance to witness several other species of plants found only in this beautiful Southern California spot.

 Location: 1100 Anacapa Street, Santa Barbara